 Freckle Face – Generally grown as an annual bedding plant, this sweet little plant can also be used to add colour and a touch of whimsy to your indoor collection.
 Comes in pinks, reds and greens.

-Kentia Palm and Curly Kentia Palm – Wonderful (and very forgiving) indoor palms.
+Kentia Palm and Curly Kentia Palm – Natives to Lord Howe Island – hence the Genus name.
+In pot culture they commonly grow around 3m, these are wonderful (and very forgiving) indoor palms.
 The Curly Kentia Palm has more arching broad fronds than the regular Kentia.

 Lady Palm – A striking deep green palm tree with blunt tips in its broad fronds and a sturdy lush look.
 Not a fast growing palm, a small one can sit on your coffee table for several years before getting too large and needing to move to a roomier position.